-Will Clippings add to Thatch Build-up?
+Will Clippings Add to Thatch Build-up?

-That is a layer of dead plant matter on top of your soil, and more than 1/2 inch can lead to problems.
+Thatch is a layer of dead plant matter on top of your soil, and more than 1/2 inch can lead to problems.
 However, clippings do not add to thatch.
 That is because they are 90% water by weight and contain only low levels of lignin (the part of the plant cell that is resistant to decomposition).
-The microrganisms in your soil will break down the clippings easily, preventing them from contributing to thatch build-up.
+The micro-organisms in your soil will break down the clippings easily, preventing them from contributing to thatch build-up.

 Thatch build-up is caused much more by the rapid growth of roots and other plant tissue due to over watering and/or over fertilization.

 If you have questions about grasscycling, give us a call on our Compost Infoline toll free at 1-866-394-8880 (in Winnipeg at 925-3777) or email us.